 Confidentiality and disclosure

-At Manchester we work hard to create an environment in which our staff feel happy to disclose their disability, but it's up to you whether or not you tell us that you are disabled.
+At Manchester we work hard to create an environment in which our staff feel happy to share their disability, but it is up to you whether you tell us that you are disabled.

-Telling us is really important if you might need any adjustments to carry out your job.
-It will be very difficult, and in many cases, impossible, for us to make these adjustments if you don't tell us what you need.
-In addition, telling us can help us to improve the way we work – for example, it can help us assess the impact of University practices on disabled staff or it can ensure that we have enough facilities for our disabled staff
+Telling us is important if you might need any adjustments to carry out your job.
+It will be very difficult for us to make these adjustments if you don't tell us what you need.
+In addition, telling us can help us to improve the way we work, for example, it can help us assess the impact of University practices on disabled staff or it can ensure that we have enough facilities for our disabled staff

-The easiest way to share that you have a disability is before starting your role so that we can start to look at adjustments prior to your start date.
+The easiest way to share that you have a disability is before starting your role so that we can prepare adjustments in advance.
 You can do this by completing the support questionnaire included in your job contract pack.
 This questionnaire is sent directly to one of our staff disability advisers, who will then contact you to discuss your requirements.

 If you feel you may require any adjustments at a later date, you can contact the disability adviser for an informal, confidential discussion.
 You can also contact them if you simply want to notify us that you are disabled, without necessarily requesting any adjustments.